rnveternal/multisig-wallet/README.md

 ---

-## Web coordinator app
+## Usage — Web coordinator app

-Prefer a UI over the CLI? `web/` is a local-only web app (no backend, no third-party relay) that covers the same flow visually: connect a wallet, view multi-chain EVM balances, deploy new 3-of-5 wallets, and collect owner signatures via **manual QR codes** (camera-to-camera, no WalletConnect) before executing a transaction.
+Prefer a UI over the CLI? `web/` is a local-only web app — no backend, no third-party relay — that covers the same flow visually.

 ```bash
 # Windows